curtismchale/WPTT-Basic-Email-Logging/README.txt

 Contributors: Curtis McHale
 Tags: wp_mail, email logging
 Requires at least: 3.0
-Tested up to: 3.8
+Tested up to: 3.5
-Stable tag: 1.1
+Stable tag: 1.0

 Logs WordPress email.

 == Description ==

-If you have the proper constants defined this will log all emails in staging and local environments.
+If you have the `DEVELOPMENT` constant defined all outgoing email from WordPress will be logged instead of sent.

 == Installation ==